-- be aware of IEPs and provide feedback to the Class Teacher/Form Tutor, specialist teachers and SENCo; - assist the Class Teacher and SENCo in reviewing and updating appropriate targets for each student on the SEN register; - communicate with the Class Teacher and or SENCo as to the progress of the children they have worked with; - plan and prepare appropriate materials; - prepare for and attend reviews and propose revisions to the IEP for each student on the SEN register that they work with.
+- be aware of Support Plans or IEPs and provide feedback to the Class Teacher/Form Tutor, specialist teachers and SENCo; - assist the Class Teacher and SENCo in reviewing and updating appropriate targets for each student on the SEN register; - communicate with the Class Teacher and or SENCo as to the progress of the students they have worked with; - plan and prepare appropriate materials and resources to effectively support the SEN students; - attend reviews and propose revisions to the IEP for each student on theSEN register that they work with. - put together an SEN report at the end of each term for students that they work with individually as part of the SEN provision.